Rats are common, intelligent, social animals. They can feed on growing and stored fruits and vegetables.

 What are rats?

 Rats are rodents that are widely distributed and common in Britain, occuring in the countryside and urban areas.
 They are highly social and adaptable mammal and feed on a wide variety of foods.
-They can make their homes underground or in compost heaps, in buildings, greenhouses, sheds or drains.
+They can make their homes underground or in

 Rats are adaptable creatures that can eat a very wide range of foodstuffs.
 In gardens they will feed on sweet corn cobs, pumpkins and squash and various root vegetables, such as carrot, parsnip, beetroot and potato tubers.
 This feeding can occur while the crops are growing and when they are being stored.
 Harvested fruits, such as apples, can be similarly damaged.
 Seeds can also be consumed.
+They can become regular visitors to bird feeding stations.
+Rats will also prey upon invertebrates including snails, a pile of snail shells is often a sign that rats have been present.

 Rats have a liking for compost heaps, the light friable nature of the compost is ideal for burrowing.
-Compost that has come from a bin or heap that rats have lived in can be used in the garden but avoid using it on fruits or vegetables that are going to be eaten raw and the edible parts may be in contact with the soil or compost e.g. radish, celery, cucumber, strawberry.
+Compost that has come from a bin or heap that rats have lived in can be used in the garden but avoid using it on fruits or vegetables that are going to be eaten raw and the edible parts may be in contact with the soil or compost e.g. radish, celery, cucumber and strawberry.

 Discourage rats by removing any accessible food sources, for example by making sure bins are sealed.
 When feeding wildlife such as birds, do not let access food build up (this will also help reduce the risk of spreading wildlife diseases).
 Removing clutter will reduce hiding and nesting places for these animals.
 More information on living with rats can be found in the RSPCA living with series.